carlo8pastor/react/README.md

     npm start
     ```

-5. Open your browser and visit http://localhost:3000 to view the React webpage.
+5. Open your browser and visit the http://localhost link that your terminal displays.